Cultural heritage as a driver for urban growth

-TASO will play a significant role as partner of the ROCK project (Regeneration and Optimisation of Cultural heritage in creative and Knowledge cities), a 10.6M Euros Innovation Action granted by Horizon 2020 (SC5-21) that will run from 2017 to 2020.
+TASO played a significant role as partner of the ROCK project (Regeneration and Optimisation of Cultural heritage in creative and Knowledge cities), a 10.6M Euros Innovation Action granted by Horizon 2020 (SC5-21) that will ran from 2017 to 2020.

 ROCK focuses on historic city centres as extraordinary laboratories to demonstrate how cultural heritage can be a powerful engine for regeneration, sustainable development and economic growth for the whole city.
 It is based on a Role Model/Replicator approach.
 “Role models” are cities which have successfully pursued a heritage-led urban regeneration, while the “replicators” are cities that will be mentored by “role models” on their current strategies in this field.
 The final goal is to shape a European pattern on heritage-led urban development.

-In this framework, TASO will take the lead on two issues.
-The first is a systematic exploration on how to make the most of cultural heritage when branding and marketing the contemporary European city – an opportunity to organize TASO´ advanced workshop on innovative city branding in each of the partner cities.
+In this framework, TASO took the lead on two issues.
+The first is a systematic exploration on how to make the most of cultural heritage when branding and marketing the contemporary European city – an opportunity to organize TASO´ advanced workshop on innovative city branding in the partner cities.
 The second issue is about aligning technologies, activities and clusters related to cultural heritage to the ongoing smart specialisation strategies.
-To that aim, we will capitalize our role as lead expert for the pioneering project InFocus-Smart Specialisation at City Level.
+To that aim, we capitalized our role as lead expert for the pioneering project InFocus-Smart Specialisation at City Level.

 ROCK brought together a unique consortium including 10 cities (Bologna as project leader, Lisbon, Skopje, Lyon, Turin, Liverpool, Athens, Vilnius, Cluj-Napoca and Eindhoven), 2 city networks (Eurocities and ICLEI), 7 Universities, business associations and technological firms.